jlaime/3d-object-loc-CV/README.md

 There are 5 .py files in the project :
 - main.py : all the main functions used
 - training_data_gen.py : camera views generation
-- offline_params : definition of all the parameters used in the training phase (path etc)
+- offline_params.py : definition of all the parameters used in the training phase (path etc)
 - wavefront.py : importing the model from Blender